Bimini Travel Guide

 Big Johns is on the marina side with a fantastic view.
 This is one of the better places to view the sharks and other marine life.
 It can get crowded when cruise ships are in port.

-The Anchorage restaurant is in a small hotel on Kings Highway. near Radio Beach, this throwback to wood paneling and chairs that your grandparents had is a real treat.
+The Anchorage restaurant is in a small hotel on Kings Highway.
+Near Radio Beach, this throwback to wood paneling and chairs that your grandparents had is a real treat.
+This is one of the few indoor restaurants outside of the resort.

 Kurkies is a small white building near Brown’s marina with a great grill and fun atmosphere.